sboesen/remotely-save/README.md

 **ALWAYS, ALWAYS, backup your vault before using this plugin.**

-## Credit
-* Credit to fyears@ for the original Remotely Save plugin
-* Credit to sampurkiszb@ for Sync on Save

 ## Security Updates from Remotely Save
  - Fixed [encryption bug](https://github.com/sboesen/remotely-secure/commit/d9ad76e774b0b1cee2b36316058df926f4bfb2bf) resulting in AES-CBC usage using the same IV for all files, which can enable attacks that leak key material.